 Aussie Loos with Views! is out of print now, but you MIGHT be able to find a copy on eBay, or in a bookstore or op shop!
 If you’d REALLY like a copy and you’re having trouble finding one, contact me and I’ll see what I can do 😀

 A few years ago, we pulled into the Kata Tjuta carpark and picnic area where I used the amenities before heading out on the walks.
 From the doorway, the awesome rocky domes were right there in front of me.
 This was – and still is – one of the most stunning views from a convenience block I’ve ever seen!

 I didn’t know.
 And no one else could tell me.

 So I started looking for myself!

 When I started my blog over 5 years ago, my regular travel series featuring Australia’s Scenic Public Toilets were my most popular posts.
-Then came the calendar – now in its 3rd edition with Dunnies of Distinction!
-And then came the book!
+Then came a calendar – and then came the book!

 So what’s in the book?